skuep/V0-DBM/README.md

 - Idler mount may be a bit crude
 - Moving-pulley-bed-part is rather crude
 - No idea for well working belt tensioning mechanism on the small belt.
-- Kirigami bed support planned
 - Endstop problem is still unsolved
+- Documentation/Images on how to assemble

 Feel free to use, open issues or leave alone :-)